pietrop/autoEdit_2_documentation/qa/qa-intro.md

 The app should be downloaded on a mac OS X that does not have any [dependencies installed on the system, e.g. node, ffmpeg, etc](/dependencies.md).
 Here is the [latest release](https://github.com/OpenNewsLabs/autoEdit_2/releases).

-For any issues during the QA process please file in[Github repo](https://github.com/OpenNewsLabs/autoEdit_2) and assign to `pietrop`, tag them as `QA` and the version number eg `1.0.6`.
+For any issues during the QA process please file in the [Github repo](https://github.com/OpenNewsLabs/autoEdit_2) and assign to `pietrop`, tag them as `QA` and the version number eg `1.0.6`.